Kassel Mission: Main battle

-This air battle was one of the largest confrontations between the United States Army Air Forces (USAAF) and the Luftwaffe which was barely still active at this time.
+This air battle was one of the largest late-war confrontations between the United States Army Air Forces (USAAF) and the Luftwaffe, the latter of which was barely still active at this time.

 Follow-up operations

 In the days after the battle, USAAF aircraft dropped leaflets over the suspected landing zones to try and protect crews that had parachuted to safety from being lynched.
 Near the town limits of Bad Hersfeld carpet bombing was carried out to create fear of the American air force.

 Memorial site

 On 1 August 1990, an airmen's memorial was unveiled at the crash site of the lead ship of the US bomber group in the Seulingswald near Ludwigsau-Friedlos to commemorate the fallen and as a gesture of reconciliation.